Relative benefits of different active learning methods to conceptual physics learning

 We examine peer networks because student-student collaboration is a defining feature of active learning and several research studies have found that students who engage in more interactions with their peers tend to earn higher grades in undergraduate physics courses~\cite{bruun2013talking,williams2019linking,sundstrom2022interactions}.
-At the same time, prior work indicates that the structures of peer networks may vary by type of instruction--whether between active learning and traditionally-taught courses or between different active learning methods~\cite{brewe2010changing,commeford2021characterizing}.
+At the same time, prior work indicates that the structures of peer networks may vary between different active learning methods.
 In one implementation of Peer Instruction and one implementation of SCALE-UP, for example, researchers observed that students formed string-like patterns of connections to peers during Peer Instruction (mimicking rows of chairs in a lecture hall) and well-connected small groups during SCALE-UP (mimicking tables set up for groupwork)~\cite{commeford2021characterizing}.
 Some active learning methods, therefore, may improve student conceptual understanding more than others if they foster certain types of peer networks (e.g., having a small group of frequently interacting peers might be more beneficial to conceptual learning than having sparse interactions with nearby peers).
 Here we statistically model peer network dynamics from the beginning to the end of the semester across four active learning methods to better understand this possibility.